Skip to content

 3 Policy Statement

-The Legal Office assists the University to meet Regulatory Compliance Obligations and to accomplish strategic goals.
+The Legal Office assists the University to meet Regulatory Compliance Obligations, comply with University Policies and to accomplish strategic and operational goals.

 This policy outlines the types of legal services available to the University.
 For guidance on how to use these services, refer to the Legal Services Procedure.